 Are you opening a new office in another town or maybe in another country even?
 Then you might need to rethink some of your meeting rooms.
-Equipment that enables long distance video conferences should be considered and maybe more flex spaces needs to be put in if those afar colleagues comes to visit.
+Equipment that enables long-distance video conferences should be considered and maybe more flex spaces need to be put in if those afar colleagues come to visit.

 The main goals of facility management:

 Facility management should go hand in hand with company values and the company brand, such as everything else, to be able to create a complete workplace design.